 A participant in the London Pride Parade.
 Adrian Snood.
 CC BY-NC 2.0

 Throughout June, explorers can experience everything from exhibitions to cabaret shows at the Pride Festival.
-On June 29th, 2024 at the Pride Parade, attendees can cheer for hundreds of LGBTQIA+ community groups, non-profits, and businesses as they make their way through the streets.
+The 2025 Pride in London Parade will take place on July 5, where attendees can cheer for hundreds of LGBTQ+ community groups, non-profits and businesses as they make their way through the streets.

 4. Montevideo, Uruguay